Stella-IT/meiling-rust/README.md

 ## How to run?
 1. Run `cargo run`

+## Contributors' Guidelines
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## Code of Conduct
 This project has adopted Stella IT Opensource Project Code of Conduct (also known as: Stella IT HongseeLab Code of Conduct).
 Please refer to [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for more information.